| |

-Juvenal Sanso was born in Reus, Catalonia, Spain in 1929, but moved to Manila five years later, where his family established a wrought-iron business.
-He spent most of his younger years with private tutors, until his enrollment as a special student at the UP School of Fine Arts under such professors as Fernando Amorsolo, Dominador Castaneda and Ireneo Miranda, and later at the UST.
-In 1951, a banner year for the talented young artist, he won first prize in both the oil and watercolor competitions of the Art Association of the Philippines for the respective paintings Sorcerer and Incubus.
-During the same year, he also won third place in the Shell art competition and left for further studies in Europe and studied at the Academia di Belle Arti in Rome after establishing residence in Paris.
+http://juvenalsanso.com/images/sanso_pic2.jpgThe years 1950 and 1951 were turning points for the talented young artist.
+During the first year, his work “Incubus” won first prize in the watercolor category of the Art Association of the Philippines competition.
+He repeated the feat the following year with “Sorcerer” which won first prize in the AAP oil category.
+During the same year, he also won third place in the Shell Art Competition and left for further studies in Europe at the Academia di Belle Arti in Rome after establishing residence in Paris.
 He also enrolled at L' Ecole Nationale Superieure des Beaux-Arts.

 In 1966, Sanso had a 20-year retrospective show at the Makati Commercial Center.
 In 1974, a 25-year retrospective was held at the Cultural Center of the Philippines.
 In 1976, in commemoration of the Manila World Bank and the International Monetary Fund summit meetings, Sanso held a one-man retrospective of some 1,000 works, released a portfolio of 10 lithographs on Philippine subjects, and was the subject of a book written by Alejandro Roces.
 In 1989, he made a milestone by doing six simultaneous exhibits in Manila at the Metropolitan Museum, the Lopez Museum, the Ayala Museum, the Center Cultural de Espaha, the Alliance Francaise and the Finale Art File.